PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Conclusion

 \section{Conclusion}

-PoLyScribers serve as an important step into the exploration of lyrics transcription for polyphonic music via an E2E joint-training setting.
-We propose and idea to jointly train singing voice extraction with lyrics transcriber towards the lyrics transcription objective for polyphonic music for the first time.
-We advocate novel PoLyScriber frameworks with data augmentation for lyrics transcription of polyphonic music, that is proven to be effective.
-Our joint-training approach is able to perform well with only real-world polyphonic music, which alleviates the need of parallel solo-singing and polyphonic music for extractor training.
-The proposed data augmentation paradigm enables PoLyScriber to leverage diverse polyphonic pattern and music knowledge from \textit{simulated} polyphonic music for hiphop songs.
-We have shown that the proposed PoLyScribers outperform baseline frameworks for lyrics transcription through a comprehensive set of experiments on publicly available datasets.
+PoLyScriber serves as an important step into the exploration of lyrics transcription for polyphonic music via an E2E integrated fine-tuning setting.
+We propose and idea to globally train singing voice extraction with lyrics transcriber towards the lyrics transcription objective for polyphonic music for the first time.
+We advocate the novel PoLyScriber framework with data augmentation for lyrics transcription of polyphonic music, that is proven to be effective.
+The proposed data augmentation paradigm enables PoLyScriber to leverage diverse polyphonic pattern and music knowledge from \textit{simulated} polyphonic music for hip-hop songs.
+We have shown that the proposed PoLyScriber and its variants outperform baseline frameworks for lyrics transcription through a comprehensive set of experiments on publicly available datasets.

 \ifCLASSOPTIONcaptionsoff

 \fi